w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 <%= activity_body %>
 {:/}

 Evaluate accessibility throughout the design and development process, and particularly at key milestones and sprints.
 Evaluate key web pages, processes, and stand-alone components as they become available.
+Avoid evaluating accessibility separately and integrate checks iteratively within any current testing and quality assurance processes.

 Early evaluations of designs help identify problems and potential problems before significant work takes place.
 Other design resources, such as personas and user stories, can also be reviewed to include accessibility considerations.
 This will help designers better understand how people with disabilities interact with your website.